-Section 6.3 Consequences of Failure to Register.
-An HLSA Club or HLSA SIG which fails to register with the Association annually as provided in Section 6.2, or fails to receive approval of its registration or whose registration is revoked, will lose affiliation with the Association.
+Section 6.3 Revocation of Registration as an HLSA Club or HLSA SIG.
+The Executive Committee of the HLSA, by majority vote at a regular or special called meeting, or the Alumni Relations Office may revoke recognition and registration of any HLSA Club or SIG for any violation of the HLSA's operating guidelines, misuse of alumni data or contact information, inappropriate communication, or any other conduct by any officer or member of an HLSA Club or SIG detrimental to the interests of the Harvard Law School or the HLSA.
+Recognition and registration may be revoked, among other circumstances, where an HLSA Club or HLSA SIG fails to register with the Association annually as provided in Section 6.2.
+An HLSA Club or HLSA SIG whose recognition and registration are revoked will immediately lose affiliation with the Association.
 As a result, among other consequences, such HLSA Club or HLSA SIG will lose all support (financial, technology, or otherwise) provided by the HLSA and the Harvard Law School to registered HLSA Clubs and HLSA SIGs, including but not limited to any licenses granted for use of any Harvard, HLSA, or Harvard-related names, crests, or other trademarks.
 Any delegate to the General Membership of the Council from an HLSA Club or HLSA SIG which becomes inactive will be immediately removed from the Council.